yasho191/SwiftAnnotate/README.md

 ## Installation Guide

-Make sure you have python and pip installed on your system.
-For more detailed instructions, refer to the documentation.
+Make sure you have conda installed on your system.
 To install SwiftAnnotate, follow these steps:

 1. **Clone the repository**: